OAID/TengineKit/README.md

 [![Apache 2.0](https://img.shields.io/crates/l/r)](LICENSE)

 TengineKit, developed by OPEN AI LAB.
 TengineKit is an easy-to-integrate face detection and face landmarks SDK.
-At present, it can run on various mobile phones at very low latency.We will continue to update this project for better results and better performance!
+At present, it can run on various mobile phones at very low latency.**We will continue to update this project for better results and better performance!**

 # Effect